 ‘Where are they?’

-‘God save me from assholes; every lad your age is a cross between Godzilla and Attilha the Hun.
+‘What a surprise, every lad your age is a cross between God and Superman.
 I was trying to be helpful not piss on your pride.
-Now, what is it that’s got you roaming about when it’s cold enough to freeze the balls off a monkey?’
+Now, what is it that’s got you roaming about when it’s as cold as this?’

-Nicu let himself relax a little.
+Fane let himself relax a little.

 ‘Mostly booze and smokes these days.
 She wants me to go get her some.’